wso2/docs-is/en/docs/learn/x509certificate-authenticator.md

         -   The `truststoreFile` attributes specifies the location of the truststore that contains the trusted certificate issuers.

-3. Download the authenticator.jar file and the artifacts from the [WSO2 store](https://store.wso2.com/store/assets/isconnector/list?q=%22_default%22%3A%22X509%22).

-4. Place the `           authenticator.jar          ` file in the
-    `           <IS_HOME>/repository/components/dropins          `
-    directory.

-    !!! note
-        If you want to upgrade the X509 Certificate Authenticator in your existing IS pack, refer [upgrade instructions.](https://docs.wso2.com/display/ISCONNECTORS/Authenticator+Upgrade+Instructions)

-5. Place the
-    `           x509certificateauthenticationendpoint.war          `
-    file in the
-    `           <IS_HOME>/repository/deployment/server/webapps          `
-    directory.

 ## Disabling certificate validation

 The location that is used to disable certificate validation depends on whether WSO2 Identity Server was started at least once or not.